 WHY TORQUE MATTERS

 You’ve probably seen the little numbers on your stem and various other places on your bike where hex bolts are.
 They usually say something like ‘5 Nm’?
-If you don’t know what they mean or what their significance is, then you’d better keep reading.
+If you don’t know what they mean or what their significance is, then you’d better keep reading and learn about Torque!

 In mechanical engineering – motor mechanics and aeronautical engineers for example – and they are used to ensure that the bolts the engineer is tightening are tightened to exactly the correct amount.
 A good example of where they are used in in the multiple bolts that hold the cylinder head of an engine together.
 As you might imagine, it is important that the bolts are equally tightened to ensure that the two flat surfaces are held together with equal force.
 Fine, you may ask, but what has this got to do with the humble bicycle?